Skip to content

 In other words, grey tones down the intensity of colors because grey is neutral, without any pigment.

 I’ve learned about grey through photography.
-To achieve true colors in a photograph, photographers rely on neutral grey to achieve color balance so the whites in the photograph are white, the blacks are black, red are reds, etc.
+To achieve true colors in a photograph, photographers rely on neutral grey to achieve color balance so the whites in the photograph are white, the blacks are black, reds are reds, etc.

 If this balance isn’t done properly in a photograph, then, for example, you can end up with a white dress being blue.